-You will have two choices when having your birth control refilled.
-We can write a prescription for your birth control for you to have filled at your local pharmacy.
-If you have private insurance, this may be the best decision for you.
-We can also have your birth control dispensed at the clinic.
-To have your medication refilled, you will need to come in or call the office requesting medication refill.
-The receptionist will need your name, student number and name of medication.
-Your medication will be available at the clinic 24 hours later for you to pick up.
+Women have two choices when having birth control refilled.
+First, a prescription for birth control can be provided and filled at a local pharmacy.
+If a woman has private insurance, this may be the best option.
+Second, birth control can be dispensed at the clinic.
+Women will need to come in or call the office to request a medication refill and will need to provide their student number and the name of the medication to be refilled to the receptionist.
+Medication will be available to pick up at the clinic in 24 hours.

 Women will need to provide a copy of their recent Pap smear and medical record with documentation of the last Depo-Provera injection given in order to request a refill of Depo-Provera if the Student Health Clinic has not ordered this for them previously.